-In addition to the Term Facility referred to above, Isbank provided other sub-loans in the form of a General Cash and Non-Cash Credit Agreement ("Subordinated Loans") with a maximum facility of &10,000k, subject to a 1.4% nominal rate of interest with the various drawdowns maturing at different dates depending on the respective drawdown date.
+In addition to the Term Facility referred to above, Isbank provided other sub-loans in the form of a General Cash and Non-Cash Credit Agreement ("Subordinated Loans") with a maximum facility of €10,000k, subject to a 1.4% nominal rate of interest with the various drawdowns maturing at different dates depending on the respective draw-down date.
+The total balance payable on the sub-loans as at 31 December 2016 amounts to €8,495 (2015: €8,495).